Cosmological perturbation and matter power spectrum in bimetric massive gravity: Ghost and instability problems and Matter Power Spectrum

 \section{Ghost and instability problems and Matter Power Spectrum}

-It is known that the bimetric massive gravity theory suffers from the Higuchi ghost and instability problems~\cite{ Higuchi:1986py,Higuchi:1989gz,Crisostomi2012, Solomon2014, Koenning2014, Lagos2014, Comelli2014prd, Koenning2014prd2, Berg2012,Lagos2016JCAP, Koenning20141, Akrami2014, Felice2014, Akrami20131, Rham2015, Strauss2012, Volkov2012,Katsuragawa2014} due to the negative squared mass of graviton and the divergence under the linear density perturbation, respectively.
+It is known that the bimetric massive gravity suffers from the Higuchi ghost and instability problems~\cite{ Higuchi:1986py,Higuchi:1989gz,Crisostomi2012, Solomon2014, Koenning2014, Lagos2014, Comelli2014prd, Koenning2014prd2, Berg2012,Lagos2016JCAP, Koenning20141, Akrami2014, Felice2014, Akrami20131, Rham2015, Strauss2012, Volkov2012,Katsuragawa2014}, due to the negative squared mass of graviton and the divergence under the linear density perturbation, respectively.
 In order to avoid the ghost problem, the condition of $(b/a)^{\prime} \geq 0$ is required, which can be derived from Ref.~\cite{Koenning2015}.
 From Eq.~\eqref{eq:hboa}, we see that $(b/a)^{\prime} \propto - \dot{H}/H^4$, which is larger than or equal to zero with the equal sign at $H=H_{de}$ in the late-time dark energy dominated epoch.
 Clearly, our minimum case of the bimetric massive gravity theory is ghost-free in the cosmological evolution.
-On the other hand, the stability condition in Ref.~\cite{Koenning2015} is broken in the matter dominated epoch with $\beta_i = 0$ ($i=2, 3$ and $4$).
-As shown in Fig.~\ref{fg:2}b, our numerical result confirms such a divergence property on the growth of the linear scalar perturbation for the new metric, $h_f$, in the sub-horizon scale.
+On the other hand, it has been checked in Ref.~\cite{Koenning2015} that the scalar perturbations with $b^2/a^2<1/3$ and $(b/a)^{\prime} \simeq a (b/a)^{\prime 2} / b$ in the radiation and dark energy dominated epochs are stable in both early and late-time of universe, respectively, but the stability condition is broken in the matter dominated epoch with $\beta_i = 0$ ($i=2, 3$ and $4$) as obtained in Ref.~\cite{Koenning2014}.
+As shown in Fig.~\ref{fg:4}, our numerical result confirms such a divergence property on the growth of the linear scalar perturbation for the new metric, $h_f$, in the sub-horizon scale.
 The sharply increasing $h_f$ leads to the suppression of the cosmological observables, $\delta_m$, $h$ and $\eta$.
 Fortunately, the suppression strength, which can be estimated from Eqs.~\eqref{eq:soleqg1} and \eqref{eq:soleqg2}, is proportional to $\beta_1^2 \sim \bar{\beta}_1$.
-As a result, when $\bar{\beta}_1$ is small enough, the deviation of $\delta_m$ in the bimetric massive gravity theory from that in the $\Lambda$CDM model can be limited.
+As a result, when $\bar{\beta}_1$ is small enough, the deviation of $\delta_m$ in the bimetric massive gravity theory from that in the $\Lambda$CDM model can be restricted.
 By comparing the deviation of the matter power spectrum, $P(k) \propto |\delta_m|^2$, to the large scale structure observations, we can give an upper bound for $\bar{\beta}_1$.
 In Fig.~\ref{fg:3}, we illustrate $P(k)$ as a function of $k$ with a massive neutrino of $m_{\nu} = 0.2$~eV and $\bar{\beta}_1 = 0$ (black solid line), $10^{-3}$ (blue dashed line), $3 \times 10^{-3}$ (red dotted line) and $10^{-2}$ (green dash-dotted line), respectively, where the data points come from the SDSS LRG DR7~\cite{Abazajian:2008wr}.
-As we can see, the suppression of $P(k)$ is quite strong, which allows us to make a statement that the observational data constrain the allowed window to be $\bar{\beta}_1 \lesssim \mathcal{O}(10^{-3})$ in the bimetric massive gravity theory.
+Combining Eqs.~\eqref{eq:continuity1}, \eqref{eq:solhf} and \eqref{eq:A.guess3} with $h_f < 0$ in the matter dominated era at the scale inside the deep horizon, Eq.~\eqref{eq:soleqg1} reduces to